 - You care about a sane system and good package management

 - RPM is the standard package format in Fedora and is familiar to most users.
-Install all the games using the same format rather than a myriad of differing installers
+Install the games using the native package management system

 - The RPMs can be easily uninstalled or upgraded